 Check out our full article about Adobe After Effects.

-Think of Premiere Pro as a complete video editing software that provides you with all the tools and functionalities to create various video files.
+Think of Premiere Pro as a complete editing software that provides you with all the video editing tool and functionalities to create various video files.

 You can think of After Effects as software that focuses on adding visual effects to your different audio and video clips, while Premiere Pro is more about creating longer video projects and clips using multiple tracks at once.